TosbackCgusBridge-Bot/CGUs-versions/Mozilla/Privacy Policy.md

 *   **Email**: Our marketing communications are optional to receive and you can unsubscribe from the footer of the email or by updating your Mozilla email preferences.
 You can disable the functionality of clear GIFs by viewing emails from us in “text only” format.

 *   **Analytics &.
 Optimization**: If you do not want data about your visits to Mozilla websites to be collected by Google Analytics, you can install the Google Analytics Opt-out Browser Add-on.
 The add-on keeps your visits anonymous and prohibits data transmission to Google Analytics.
-If you do not want data about your visits to Mozilla websites to be collected by Optimizely, you can visit Optimizely's opt-out website for more information.
+If you do not want data about your visits to Mozilla websites to be collected by Optimizely, you can opt-out on www.mozilla.org or visit Optimizely's opt-out website for more information.

 *   **Social Media**: The social sharing buttons on Mozilla websites are designed not to share data with the social media provider until you specifically click the button.